Codecademy/docs/content/rust/concepts/smart-pointers/smart-pointers.md

 ---
 Title: 'Smart Pointers'
-Description: 'Smart Pointers are abstract data types that store memory addresses of variables, but also have additional metadata and capabilities such as automatic memory management or bounds checking.'
+Description: 'Smart Pointers are abstract data types that store memory addresses of variables and have additional metadata and capabilities, such as automatic memory management and bounds checking.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'